whiletruelearn/whiletruelearn.github.io/content/essays/patch-paradox.md

 But the same forces that make building cheap also make attacking cheap.
 An AI agent can just as easily be pointed at a piece of software to probe it, poke every input field, hit every API endpoint, and look for the one place where something breaks.
 It doesn't get bored, it doesn't need coffee breaks, and it can do this at a scale no human red team ever could.

-You might have recently heard of the story of `huggingface` being attacked by  `openai` models during an unconstrained capability test and the team using `glm5.2` for forensnic analysis and to contain the intrusion.
-Also we have today ideas like `loop engineering` , `code review agents` which makes most of what I am discussing not a very far fetched idea.
-Even though most state of the art model providers say that they have checks in place to prevent their platform being used for an actual cyber attack, it's easy to see that specialised models could be built for this purpose by finetuning open weight models.

 So now we have two agents pulling in opposite directions on the same system leading to some interesting consequences.